Waning Crescent on

 Moon after descending node

-1 day after descending node on 8 November 2099 at 18:31 in ♍ Virgo.
-The Moon is located south of the ecliptic over the following 11 days, until the lunar orbit crosses from South to North in ascending node on 21 November 2099 at 23:18 in ♓ Pisces.
+1 day after descending node on 8 November 2099 at 18:31 in ♍ Virgo the Moon is positioned south of the ecliptic over the following 11 days until the lunar crosses the ecliptic again from South to North in ascending node on 21 November 2099 at 23:18 in ♓ Pisces.

 Moon before southern standstill

-8 days since the previous standstill on 2 November 2099 at 11:20 in ♊ Gemini when the Moon has reached North declination of ∠28.524°, the lunar orbit is extending southward over the next 4 days to face maximum declination of ∠-28.455° at the point of next southern standstill on 15 November 2099 at 04:28 in ♐ Sagittarius.
+8 days since the last northern standstill on 2 November 2099 at 11:20 in ♊ Gemini when the Moon has reached North declination of ∠28.524° the lunar orbit is extending southward over the next 4 days to face maximum declination of ∠-28.455° at the point of next southern standstill on 15 November 2099 at 04:28 in ♐ Sagittarius.

 Syzygy in 1 day